• Home

 Rooms Can Be Used Non-Traditionally

 Some families have given the children the master bedroom.
 In our home, we converted our “dining” room into the schoolroom.
 Some families use the living room as a dining room.
-You do not have to be bound by traditional rooms.
-Get creative and make your house work for your family.

 Use storage space wisely

-I love having plenty of storage space, but with this many people. we still have to watch what we keep.
-Decluttering is a constant around here.
 In fact, I declutter so much, I’ve devoted many posts to it.
 We use bins and baskets.
 I love my storage system in our schoolroom.

 I’ve used plastic stacks of drawers as a dresser.
 The backs of doors make wonderful spots for hanging organizers.
 We use the space under our beds for more storage.